01 of 11

 03 of 11

-Discover the Cleveland Greenhouse
+Discover the Rockefeller Park Greenhouse

 There's just something magical about the Cleveland Greenhouse.
 Built at the turn of the (20th) century, the structure houses a tropical garden with a large variety of colorful orchids, a desert garden with cacti and other succulents, and a rain forest with citrus trees and other interesting plants.